 Notice that Jesus says that not even the angels understand the answer to the question.
 In Daniel 12:5-6, it was an angel who originally asked the big mystery question.
 Perhaps the angel understood the answer, but was asking the question for Daniel’s benefit.
 But apparently Jesus interpreted it to mean that not even the angel who asked the mystery question understands this mystery answer.

-and behold, there stood other two, the one on the brink of the river on this side,
+looked, and behold, there stood other two, the one on the brink of the river on

 The wise should watch the signs so that we will know.
 The wicked will not know the day or the hour.
 But the wise will understand the answer to the question.
 If we are to be removed before these signs happen, then why did Jesus ask us to watch for the abomination in the first place?

 Matthew 24:36 ESV "But concerning that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father only.

 What about knowing the hour?
 Most likely Jesus was not speaking about a 60-minute hour.
 The terms “day and hour,” in English, are usually seen as the specific hour of a specific day.
 But the point Jesus is making is that no one, at that time, knew the answer to the question.
 Not even Christ, at that time, knew when He would return.
 (He probably does know now.)
 The Greek word for “hour” often means a time, not the hour of a specific day.
 For example, in John 2:4, Jesus said “My hour [to do miracles and ministry] has not yet come” (ESV).
 It’s the same Greek word.
 Jesus was saying the time for the three or four years (3 ½) of his ministry had not yet come.
 The NIV translates the same verse as “My time has not yet come.”
 Likewise, Matthew 24:36 could be translated as, “And concerning that day and time no one hath known.”